 According to the American College of Cardiology, heart failure and COPD are common long-term health conditions that frequently co-exist.
 When you have both conditions, it’s often difficult to differentiate which is causing your symptoms.
 Because symptoms of both illnesses commonly overlap – and both frequently occur together – it is important for people with COPD who experience breathlessness with exertion, coughing during the night, or breathlessness and coughing spells during the night, to undergo a thorough physical examination to determine if the symptoms are related to COPD, heart failure, or both.

 Heart failure occurs when the heart is no longer able to pump a sufficient amount of blood through the body.
 Similar to COPD, people with heart failure can be somewhat stable, or they can experience exacerbations (periods of time when their symptoms worsen).
 There are many conditions that can lead to heart failure, the most predominant being coronary artery disease.

-When the heart is too weak to pump enough blood to the cells, tissues, and organs, every system in the body is affected: muscles weaken, weight loss occurs, fatigue and breathlessness are common, and physical activity becomes increasingly difficult.1
+When the heart is too weak to pump enough blood to the cells, tissues, and organs, every system in the body is affected: Muscles weaken, weight loss occurs, fatigue and breathlessness are common, and physical activity becomes increasingly difficult.

 Although COPD primarily affects the lungs, skeletal muscle abnormalities are a secondary consequence of the disease.
-Shortness of breath and fatigue, common symptoms of COPD, often cause patients to limit their physical activity for fear of worsening breathlessness.
-The vicious cycle of prolonged inactivity, fatigue, and increased breathlessness with exertion leads to decreased muscle fitness and weakness.
-Remaining immobile for long periods of time causes the skeletal muscles to slowly decrease in size and eventually atrophy, or waste away.2
+Shortness of breath and fatigue, which are common symptoms of COPD, often cause patients to limit their physical activity for fear of worsening breathlessness.
+The vicious cycle of prolonged inactivity, fatigue and increased breathlessness with exertion leads to decreased muscle fitness and weakness.
+Remaining immobile for long periods of time causes the skeletal muscles to slowly decrease in size and eventually atrophy, or waste.

 Author: Deborah Leader RN, BSN, PHN